viavario/CDN/README.md

 # CDN

 This class rewrites URL's for use with a CDN (Content Delivery Network).
-It takes the base-tag (<base href="http://www.mydomain.com/directory/"/> into account and only rewrites relative URL's.
+It takes the base-tag (\<base href="http://www.mydomain.com/directory/" />) into account and only rewrites relative URL's.
 Absolute URL's (e.g. http://www.mydomain.com/image.jpg) won't be rewritten.